isaacbernat/pycrastinate/README.md

 -------------
 Here is a general overview of all you need to know to customise your pycrastinate flows.

-### config.py
+### Configuration
-The config file is split into 3 sections:
+Configuration files (e.g. config.py) can be split into 3 sections:

 * `imports`: to access `modules` and set `enclose`.
 * `pipeline`: this is a `key: value` dictionary where the **key** is the *priority* (i.e. order) in which the processor will be executed and the **value** is the *function* (from a `module`) to be executed.
 Lower numbers will run first.
 Ties are indeterministic (so you probably want to avoid them).